-- (2) Elections for Presidents and Members of Committees shall be held in the first month of a new States' term. - (3) If a member elected or appointed by the States to a Committee ceases to be a member of that Committee before the expiration of the term for which he or she was elected or appointed, a successor shall be elected or appointed by the States to complete the unexpired portion of that term of office. - (4) If the President or a member of a Committee resigns from that office in a letter to the Presiding Officer, the resignation shall take effect automatically on a proposition being laid before the States for the election by the States of a successor to the office vacated.
-No debate shall be held on the matter of the resignation. - (4A) On election by the States of a successor to a vacated office of President of a Committee, any remaining members of the relevant Committee will cease to hold office. - (5) A person elected as President or member of a Committee by reason of the fact that he or she is a sitting Member of the States shall, if that person ceases to be a sitting Member of the States, be deemed to have placed his or her resignation in the hands of the Presiding Officer on such cessation and that resignation shall be deemed to have been accepted by the States. - (6) Persons referred to in the preceding paragraph shall remain eligible for appointment or election to fill any vacancy on that or on any other Committee which is not restricted to sitting Members of the States. - (7) If a majority of the voting members of a Committee believe that the continued membership of that Committee by one member is unreasonably hindering the ability of the Committee to fulfil its mandate then the majority may bring a proposition to the States that the period of office of the said one member should be terminated with immediate effect, and the States may, notwithstanding the other provisions of this rule, by resolution so terminate that period of office.
+- (ii) if only one such member of the States' Trading Supervisory Board is appointed, their term of office will expire no later than one year after the start of a new States' term. - (3) Elections for Presidents and Members of Committees shall be held in the first month of a new States' term. - (4) If a member elected or appointed by the States to a Committee ceases to be a member of that Committee before the expiration of the term for which he or she was elected or appointed, a successor shall be elected or appointed by the States to complete the unexpired portion of that term of office. - (5) If the President or a member of a Committee resigns from that office in a letter to the Presiding Officer, the resignation shall take effect automatically on a proposition being laid before the States for the election by the States of a successor to the office vacated.
+No debate shall be held on the matter of the resignation. - (6) A person elected as President or member of a Committee by reason of the fact that he or she is a sitting Member of the States shall, if that person ceases to be a sitting Member of the States, be deemed to have placed his or her resignation in the hands of the Presiding Officer on such cessation and that resignation shall be deemed to have been accepted by the States. - (7) Persons referred to in the preceding paragraph shall remain eligible for appointment or election to fill any vacancy on that or on any other Committee which is not restricted to sitting Members of the States. - (8) If a majority of the voting members of a Committee believe that the continued membership of that Committee by one member is unreasonably hindering the ability of the Committee to fulfil its mandate then the majority may bring a proposition to the States that the period of office of the said one member should be terminated with immediate effect, and the States may, notwithstanding the other provisions of this rule, by resolution so terminate that period of office.